What’s New in Adobe Analytics

 Analysis Workspace already provides a robust, flexible canvas for creating impactful analytics projects.
-New capabilities focus on making projects easier to build, making them more visually intuitive, and augmenting access to critical data.
+New capabilities focus on making projects easier to build, making them more visually intuitive and augmenting access to critical data.
 This enhances the depth and utility of insights.

 Server Call Usage Dashboard & Alerts

 Server Call Usage provides you with a transparent view of primary and secondary server call usage against your commitment.
-It will proactively alert you when you're approaching your total commitment and analyze where your server calls are being used.
+It will proactively alert you when you're approaching your total commitment and analyse where your server calls are being used.
 Identify and fix uncontrolled implementations or scale back in places where large volumes of less-valuable data are being collected.

 The Adobe Analytics APIs are a collection of APIs that power Adobe Analytics products like Analysis Workspace.
 Create data-rich user interfaces that you can use to manipulate and integrate data.
-Create reports to explore, get insights, or answer important questions about your data.
+Create reports to explore, get insights or answer important questions about your data.

 Adobe Analytics customers can now get early access to cutting-edge analysis tools and help shape the future of Adobe Analytics.
 Participating customers will be able to access new prototypes as they become available, then provide direct feedback to our development teams.